Animal Aid Background Notes on the Horse Racing Industry

 - The modern race horse is bred to be fast, but at the expense of bone strength and general health.

-- An Animal Aid study of available evidence shows that around 420 horses are raced to death every year.
-The details can be viewed at http://www.horsedeathwatch.com/.
+- An Animal Aid study of available evidence shows that around 200 horse died on British racecourses every year, and about the same number are killed in training or because they fail to make the grade.
+The details can be viewed athttp://www.horsedeathwatch.com/.

 - Some 38% of these fatalities occur during, or immediately after, a race, and result from: a broken leg, back, neck or pelvis; fatal spinal injuries; heart attack; or burst blood vessels.
 The other victims perish from training injuries or are killed after being assessed by their owners as no-hopers.